destrudo/utopia_server/SPEC.md

 				#Hostnames/ip's of all other utopia servers
 				#unique identifiers for the mqtt subscription to use
 				*After confirming the above data, it can move to the `#MQTT utopia server specific` stuff
+				#MQTT server hostname/ip and port pairs which are valid to the networked data

 			  #DB specific
-				#
+				#Hostname/ip of currently-known-as-alive db servers in a set with the port number and db type (eg. 10.0.0.3:12345:mongodb)

-			#Certain commands will need to be acknowledged through the zookeeper cluster
+			#Certain mqtt commands will need to be acknowledged through the zookeeper cluster
+			# The zookeeper service should be able to manage server weights based on:
+				# Manual weighting
+				# current load
+				# zone information

 		#MQTT
+			#Topic layout:

+				/${hostname|uuid}/${zone}/${type}/${id}/${post_type}/${data}
+					# ${type} defines the kind of device it is.
+					# ${id}, might not be applicable to most devices, but cannot be ignored.
+A good example of software that uses it is `py_aumh`, since it can interface with more than one arduino_uart_mh device per service
+					# ${post_type} defines what sort of data it's publishing.
+This part of the topic is directly aligned to the xml configuration data, so the names should be consistent.
+						#If the post_type is unknown, the service should be able to populate a nosql entry by dropping each piece of ${data}/* as a dictionary-like thing.

+					# ${data} denotes whatever data is there. this is extremely device specific.
+Everything above ${post_type} is considered device data

-			# We will want to support a minimum of two MQTT bridges so that we can have one for the server and another for client operations
+			# We will want to support a minimum of two MQTT bridges so that we can have one for the server and another for client operations (By design, they'd be on separate servers)

+			# Those bridges must support SSL (Certain clients will only support SSL, but it should support ALL FORMS of authentication (Even none!) )

 			#MQTT utopia server specific (Transferrence data so that we can send more detailed messages to the server without bogging down zookeeper.)
 				***It is required that the MQTT portion of Zookeeper be handled already before these subscriptions will occur.
 				#After data from zookeeper acquired, a few subs will occur for each unique utopia_server (QoS 2):
-					/${clustername}/${hostname} # This is the default-to-use path, however if the correct server is not acknowledging messages, it will fallback to...
+					/${clustername}/${remoteServerHostname}/${utopia_server_hostname}/recv # This is the default-to-use path, however if the correct server is not acknowledging messages, it will fallback to...
-					/${clustername}/${unique_id} # The fallback path (A much more unique UUID based construct)
+					/${clustername}/${remoteServerUnique_id}/${utopia_server_unique_id}/recv # The fallback path (A much more unique UUID based construct)

-			#Immediate subscription data
-				#For every unique server using the zookeeper service
+					# Where the utopia_server_X is the CURRENT RUNNING utopia server daemon's hostname/unique_id.

+					#Note: When the local utopia server publishes, it will push out to /clustername/remotserverwhatever/mywhatever/send, with an extended topic that will of course vary

+				#Immediate subscription data (After the service starts successfully and contacts the mqtt service server bridge, it will sub to these)
+					/${clustername}/${utopia_server_hostname} # Where utopia_server_X is the CURRENT RUNNING utopia server daemon's data.
+					/${clustername}/${utopia_server_unique_id}

+				#The immediately above two combined allow for the local server sort out the source of a request or new data, as well as send data to the appropriate place.

-			#MQTT Response data (Data to be sent per a previous request over mqtt)
+			#MQTT Response data (Data to be sent per a previous (subbed) request over mqtt)

 			#Service reponse data (Data to be sent per a previous request over $x), where $x is a service, a client, or some other such software that can perform an action against a utipia server instance

+			#MQTT subscription data
+				#Previously subscribed data point (This is a device already known to the server, to which the server is currently subscribed to the root of this device)
+					#If we don't have a topic hash
+						#generate topic hash (sha-something big and unique)

+					#If we intend to respond to it
+						#Send a zookeeper message (This hash) in order to determine which server will respond

+					#wait for zookeeper to tell us which server is going to respond

+					#If we're not going to respond
+						#stop the thread

+					#Update database data

+					#If response required
+						#prepare response message (However required)
+						#send response message

+				#Zone subscription data (New device in zone sub!)
+					#Generate topic hash
+					#Send request to zookeeper (this hash) in order to determine which server will respond
+					#Create new DB entry with device type
+					#Goto `previously subscribed data point` methods above.

+				#When Utopia server 'opts' to subscribe to a post point root